Bible Lesson on Jesus Feeding the 5000 for Kids

 1) Introduction

-What do you do when a huge crowd is hungry and you have only a little?
+What do you do when a huge crowd is hungry and you have only a little bit to offer?
 That’s exactly what happened in this story!
-This is one of the most radical miracles Jesus has ever done.
+This is one of the most radical miracles Jesus has ever done, and it speaks volumes of God’s provision and also His heart towards us with our little bit of faith.
 In this lesson, Kids will learn that even their small gifts, when given to Jesus, can do amazing things!

 2) Game: Basket Balance Relay (Memory Verse)

 Instruction: Kids!
 Are you ready to play a fun game?
-Firstly, we’re going to divide into teams, and then we are going to compete!
+Firstly, we will divide into teams, and then we will compete!
 The first team to finish gets a fun reward!
 Ready?
 Let’s dive in!

 Setup: Two laundry baskets per team, lots of paper “loaves/fish” cutouts with words of the key verse on some pieces.